Digvijay548/react-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can't go back!**

+If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+At this point you're on your own.

+You don't have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
+However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 ## Learn More

-You can learn more in the [Vite documentation](https://vitejs.dev/guide/).
+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn Vitest, a Vite-native testing framework, go to [Vitest documentation](https://vitest.dev/guide/)

 To learn React, check out the [React documentation](https://reactjs.org/).

 ### Code Splitting

-This section has moved here: [https://sambitsahoo.com/blog/vite-code-splitting-that-works.html](https://sambitsahoo.com/blog/vite-code-splitting-that-works.html)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

 ### Analyzing the Bundle Size

-This section has moved here: [https://github.com/btd/rollup-plugin-visualizer#rollup-plugin-visualizer](https://github.com/btd/rollup-plugin-visualizer#rollup-plugin-visualizer)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

 ### Making a Progressive Web App

-This section has moved here: [https://dev.to/hamdankhan364/simplifying-progressive-web-app-pwa-development-with-vite-a-beginners-guide-38cf](https://dev.to/hamdankhan364/simplifying-progressive-web-app-pwa-development-with-vite-a-beginners-guide-38cf)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

 ### Advanced Configuration

-This section has moved here: [https://vitejs.dev/guide/build.html#advanced-base-options](https://vitejs.dev/guide/build.html#advanced-base-options)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

 ### Deployment

-This section has moved here: [https://vitejs.dev/guide/build.html](https://vitejs.dev/guide/build.html)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### Troubleshooting
+### `npm run build` fails to minify

-This section has moved here: [https://vitejs.dev/guide/troubleshooting.html](https://vitejs.dev/guide/troubleshooting.html)
+This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)